 Abstract

 Isolation of new plant-derived lactic acid bacteria (LAB) is highly prioritized in developing novel starter cultures for plant-based fermentation.
 This study explores the diversity of LAB in Danish flowers and their potential use for plant-based food fermentation.
-46 flower samples under 34 genera were collected for LAB isolation.
-By introducing an enrichment step, in total of 61 LAB strains were isolated and identified by using MALDI-TOF and 16S rRNA sequencing.
+A total of 46 flower samples under 34 genera were collected for LAB isolation.
+By introducing an enrichment step, a total of 61 LAB strains were isolated and identified using MALDI-TOF and 16S rRNA sequencing.
 These strains represent 24 species across 9 genera, predominantly Leuconostoc mesenteroides, Fructobacillus fructosus, Apilactobacillus ozensis, and Apilactobacillus kunkeei.
-Phenotypic screening for exo-cellular polysaccharide production revealed that 40 strains exhibited sliminess or ropiness on sucrose containing agar plate.
-HPLC analysis confirmed that all isolates produced exo-cellular polysaccharides containing glucose, fructose or galactose as sugar monomer.
-Therefore, the strains were glucan, fructan and galactan producers.
-The suitability of these strains for plant-based fermentations was characterized by using almond, oat and soy milk.
+Phenotypic screening for exo-cellular polysaccharide production revealed that 40 strains exhibited sliminess or ropiness on sucrose-containing agar plates.
+HPLC analysis confirmed that all isolates produced exo-cellular polysaccharides containing glucose, fructose, or galactose as sugar monomers.
+Therefore, the strains were glucan, fructan, and galactan producers.
+The suitability of these strains for plant-based fermentation was characterized by using almond, oat, and soy milk.
 The results showed successful acidification in all three types of plant-based matrices but only observed texture development in soy by Leuconostoc, Weissella, Lactococcus, Apilactobacillus, and Fructobacillus.
 The findings highlight the potential of flower-derived LAB strains for texture development in soy-based dairy alternatives.

 Article activity feed